Visual Template Inference for Data Extraction from Documents: Abstract

 \section{Abstract}

-Many documents, that we call {\em templatized documents}, are programmatically generated by populating fields in a visual template.
-Effective data extraction from these documents is crucial to supporting downstream analytical tasks.
-Current data extraction tools often struggle with complex document layouts, incur high latency and/or cost on large datasets, and often require significant human effort, when extracting tables or values given user-specified fields from documents.
-The key insight of our tool, \sys, is to predict the underlying template used to create such documents, modeling the visual and structural commonalities across documents.
-Data extraction based on this predicted template provides a more principled, accurate, and efficient solution at a low cost.
-Comprehensive evaluations on 34 diverse real-world datasets show that uncovering the template is crucial for data extraction from templatized documents. \sys achieves over 90\% precision and recall on average, outperforming tools from industry: Textract and Azure Document Intelligence, and vision-based LLMs like GPT-4-Vision, by over 25\% in precision and recall. \sys scales easily to large datasets and is 734$\times$ faster and 5836$\times$ cheaper than vision-based LLMs for extracting data from a large document collection with 817 pages.
+Many {\em templatized documents} are programmatically generated from structured data following a visual template.
+Such documents include invoices, tax documents, financial reports, and purchase orders.
+Effective data extraction from these documents is crucial to support downstream analytical tasks.
+Current data extraction tools often struggle with complex document layouts, incur high latency and/or cost on large datasets, and require significant human effort.
+The key insight of our tool, \sys, is to infer the underlying template used to create such documents, and then extract the data, rather than extracting directly from documents.
+To do so, \sys first infers the underlying fields, such as columns of tabular portions or keys in co-located key-value pairs, by leveraging their consistent location patterns (e.g., two fields in the same template repeatedly co-occur within a fixed distance apart across multiple records). \sys then assembles these fields into a template by enforcing visual constraints, such as vertically aligning table rows with their column headers for tabular regions, and horizontally aligning keys with their values for key-value pairs. \sys then uses this inferred template to accurately and efficiently extract data from templatized documents at a low cost. \yiming{On one benchmark with 34 diverse real-world datasets,} \sys outperforms state-of-the-art structured data extraction tools (Evaporate, Textract, and Azure Document Intelligence), and vision-based LLMs like GPT-4-Vision, by over 25\% in precision and recall. \yiming{Another benchmark with 30 large datasets demonstrates \sys 's scalability:} it is 520$\times$ faster and 3,786$\times$ cheaper than the most competitive compared tool, for extracting data from large document collections with over 2000 pages.